-The first academic publishing label for games in the world, USC Games Publishing offers opportunities for students, academic partners, and innovative independant designers to have their non-traditional games released to the marketplace.
-In addition to the designer’ benefits, Publishing also allows current students the chance to work on a game that actually ships, including working QA across multiple platforms and consoles.
+The first academic publishing label for games in the world, USC Games Publishing offers opportunities for students, faculty, and innovative independent designers to have their non-traditional games released to the marketplace.

-Its first title, Chambara, was created and developed by a team of students here at USC under the mentorship of our phenomenal faculty and brilliant alumni during its time as both an Advanced Game Project and member of the Summer Bridge Program.
+Its the first release for the label, Chambara, was created and developed by a team of students here at USC Games under the mentorship of faculty and alumni during its time as both an Advanced Game Project and member of the Summer Bridge Program.

-More information can be found at: The US’ Top Game Design School Will Now Publish It’s Own Games, from Wired.
+More information about the launch of the label can be found at: The US’ Top Game Design School Will Now Publish It’s Own Games, from Wired.